 To file a report of sexual assault, domestic violence, dating violence, and/or stalking, and/or talk to the Title IX Coordinator for information and assistance.
 Reports will be investigated in accordance with SUNY Oswego policy and the reporting individual's identity shall remain private at all times if said reporting individual wishes to maintain privacy.
-If a reporting individual wishes to keep his/her identity anonymous, he or she may call SUNY Oswego's Title IX Coordinator anonymously to discuss the situation and available options (see the Protections and Accommodations section of this document):
+If a reporting individual wishes to keep their identity anonymous, they may call SUNY Oswego's Title IX Coordinator anonymously to discuss the situation and available options (see the Protections and Accommodations section of this document):